If there is a resource that is no longer available, please contact the office.

 The OIPC released a report on its review of the ABTraceTogether contact-tracing application privacy impact assessment (PIA), given the global attention focused on contact-tracing apps during the COVID-19 pandemic.
 The PIA was submitted by Alberta Health, and endorsed by Alberta Health Services.
 The OIPC accepted the PIA, with recommendations.

 This document provides guidance on how to prepare an Access Impact Assessment for proactive disclosure of information.
 Published in September 2016.

-This brochure provides an overview of the functions of our office in regards to access to information laws in Alberta.
+This brochure summarizes Alberta's access to information laws.
 Feel free to print for various meetings or events, or contact our office and we will provide you with printed copies.
-Published in June 2015.
+Updated in March 2021.

 The OIPC developed these guidelines for an advance ruling under section 36(3) of PIPA.
 Updated in September 2017.

 This advisory outlines how electronic communications with patients can improve efficiency, what the risks of electronic communications are, what steps custodians can take to mitigate those risks, and the policy and privacy impact assessment requirements that must be considered when communicating with patients electronically.
 This advisory consolidates two previous documents that were published in August 2012.
 This advisory was published in June 2019.